Chapter 40: Enter, Stranger

 He ran through the alleyways, weaving in and out of buildings in a direction almost perpendicular to the path of the monster and masked men.
 Even when the resounding sound of the monster's own weight cracking the asphalt as it walked and its hands tearing apart buildings it passed moved far into the distance, he didn't stop running.

 Malik was gasping for breath by the time all traces of the creature's rampage had all but faded from his hearing.
-He still didn't stop, but he slowed to walk, holding the stitch in his side.
+He still didn't stop, but he slowed to a walk, holding the stitch in his side.
 Almost in the clear.
 He looked over his shoulder in the direction he'd last heard the monster as he rounded a corner.

 When he looked back in front of him, he stopped suddenly, frozen.